top of page

 George

 George started out as our trusted driver (and protector!)... and he is now our brother.
-He quickly became an invaluable part of our team.
-He was with us day in and day out, putting in long hours away from his own sweet family to keep us safe.
+He quickly became an invaluable part of our team, with us day in and day out, putting in long hours away from his own sweet family to keep us safe.
 He didn't drop us off or stay in the truck.
 He came inside the orphanage and translated for us so the kids could tell us what hurt and we could communicate back...
 And he fell in love with them just as we did.

 bottom of page